 We left Munich behind and took an overnight sleeper train across the Alps, returning to Venice, a city we took a too-quick day trip to two years earlier.
 The night train.
 The “sleeper” car.
 Yeah.
 That was not like the movies.
+(Take a look at the video here, and here).
 Venice, though, was fantastic.

 In the movies, trains are HUGE.
 There’s plenty of room in your stately cabin to luxuriate and watch the countryside roll by.
 You can sleep soundly, so long as someone doesn’t get murdered in your car or something.
 But the reality is so, so, so much more cramped and uncomfortable.
 We sprung for a higher end cabin (double sleeper), with a bathroom and shower, figuring we’d keep some privacy and shower up before leaving the train in the morning.
 When we were able to execute the complicated maneuvering it took to get our baggage stowed and get into our tiny bunks, I found that my head touched one wall, and my feet touched the window.
 I’m not that tall.
 And that window was cold.
 I imagined the night train would roll through the alps, rocking us to sleep, and allowing the occasional glance of passing villages.
 Instead, it stopped far more frequently than I’d have thought possible, in brightly lit and noisy train stations.
 It shook and jolted me awake almost every time I started to drift off.
 Not great for sleeping.
 It was an experience, and I’m glad we gave it a try.
 But it’s not on my list to rush out and do again.

 The silver lining is that when we stepped, bleary-eyed and disheveled, off the train, we were back in Venice.
 We arrived on the last day of Carnival, so the city was packed with revelers.
 Venice is a small city, so a lot of people means it’s pretty jammed.
 Still, we got to our cute little hotel with ease, because dang that city is easy to navigate and I love it.